SamNavdeep/Encryption-and-Decryption---SOC/WEEK 0/PART1/Assignment_1.md

 + West to east :40 min via forest and 1 hr 45 min via long route
 + south to east :30 min

-Victim: Teacher, mid 40s, Joined this occupation more than decade ago and had no rivalries.
+Victim: Teacher, mid 40s, lives in city east, Joined this occupation more than decade ago and had no rivalries.

+Crime scene: under the bridge 2-3min away from victim's home.

 You move on to the Family now-

 Any personal problems with someone?